-For the year ending December 31, 2018, the Matthews Asia Credit Opportunities Fund returned -2.88% (Investor Class), while its benchmark, the J.P.
-Morgan Asia Credit Index, returned -0.77% over the same period.
-For the fourth quarter, the Fund returned -0.68% (Investor Class), while its benchmark returned 0.65% over the same period.
+For the quarter ending March 31, 2019, the Matthews Asia Credit Opportunities Fund returned 6.04% (Investor Class), outperforming its benchmark, J.P.
+Morgan Asia Credit Index (JACI), which returned 4.89%.

 Performance Contributors and Detractors:

 During the quarter, the biggest contributor was the portfolio's overweight allocation to Asian high yield bonds, which as a group outperformed in the risk-on environment.
 Indonesian corporations, such as Modernland Overseas and Cikarang Listrindo, and Chinese property developers, such as KWG Group Holdings and CIFI Holdings Group, were top performers.
 Chinese property developers benefited as China announced measures to marginally loosen regulatory requirements for property sales as well as measures for general stimulus such as tax cuts.
 In addition, our positions in SoftBank Group perpetual bonds and Bharti Airtel were also contributors.